StockIt

 Business summary

-Microsoft develops and supports a diversified portfolio of software, services, devices, and solutions across productivity, cloud infrastructure, gaming, and professional networking.
-The company operates three primary segments: Productivity and Business Processes (including Microsoft 365, LinkedIn, and Dynamics), Intelligent Cloud (Azure, server products, enterprise services), and More Personal Computing (Windows, gaming via Xbox and Activision Blizzard, search, and devices).
+Microsoft Corporation develops and delivers software, cloud services, devices, and integrated solutions across productivity, business processes, intelligent cloud, and gaming worldwide.
+The company operates three primary segments: Productivity and Business Processes (Microsoft 365, LinkedIn, Dynamics), Intelligent Cloud (Azure, server products, enterprise services), and More Personal Computing (Windows, gaming, devices).

 Revenue mix